Case Interview Practice

 • Failing to clarify the problem statement.

-• Overlooking key cost components.
+• Overlooking key data points or metrics.

-• Rushing through calculations without double-checking.
+• Rushing through calculations without verification.

 Practice drills

-• Time yourself while solving cases to improve efficiency.
+• Time yourself to improve efficiency in problem-solving.

 Case-type and industry framework adaptation preview